RyanMagyar/billboard-rewind/README.md

 # Playlist Rewind - Spotify Playlist Generator

 Playlist Rewind is a site where users can view various [Billboard.com](https://www.billboard.com/) charts for given dates.
-After connecting a Spotify account users can then convert the given Billboard chart to a Spotify playlist.
+After connecting a Spotify account, users can then convert the given Billboard chart to a Spotify playlist.

 The site is currently awaiting approval from Spotify for access to public users.